RemoteTechnologiesGroup/RemoteTech/guide/index.md

 :   points the ship retrograde

 RAD+
-:   points the ship outward
+:   points the ship outward from its orbit

 RAD-
 :   points the ship inward